nirjharm/Scheduler/README.md

 **./run.sh inputX** // to draw the schedule for the Xth imput file, for eg: ./run.sh input

-*Not inputfiles/input0, just the name of the schedule in the inputfiles folder, it can be xyzad for all it cares

-And then just open the Result.html created
+*Not inputfiles/inputX, just the name of the schedule in the inputfiles folder, inputX And then just open the Result.html created